North Pennines National Landscape Sensor Stick 3

 PROJECTS

-Our complete projects include multiple Plant-e systems that are integrated into various landscapes.
-This includes extensive installations in parks and outdoor areas, as well as stand-alone systems, such as in planters or tree containers.
+Our complete projects include multiple Plant-e systems integrated into various landscapes.
+This includes extensive installations in parks and outdoor areas, as well as standalone systems, such as in planters or tree boxes.